OxHainan/cloak-docs/docs/source/develop-cloak-smart-contract/cloak-language.rst

            return true;
        }

-This is a conditional transfer, there private parameters are required.
+This is an MPT, where private parameters are required.